Skip to main content

 Why is my Rocket Money FICO credit score different than another app?

-Learn more about differences you can see using the different credit scoring models on your credit report
+Learn more about differences you can possibly see using the different credit scoring models on your credit report

-Written by Sabrina
+Written by Noël Smoot

-Updated over a week ago
+Updated over 4 months ago

 There are different scoring models used by creditors to determine your credit worthiness and each weighs factors slightly differently depending on their intended use.
 Common scoring models include the Fair Issac Corporation (FICO) model, VantageScore 3.0, and the scores generated by each of the three major credit bureaus: Experian, Equifax, and TransUnion.